 What we can pay for

-We will review our client’s medication to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
+If the client receives treatment beyond 90 days after their transport accident, we will review their medication to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
 We'll ask you and our client for information during these reviews and may temporarily stop funding medication if we don’t receive it.

 Reviews help us understand our client’s injuries, treatment needs, their goals and how to best support them get their lives back on track.
 After a review we’ll let you and our client know the decision regarding further medication.